tomppa2017/jekyll-now/_posts/2017-02-10-new-prose-page.md

 ---
 ## A New Post - Testing Leaflet

-A new attemept at getting Leaflet to work.
+A new attempt at getting Leaflet to work.

 <div id="mapid"></div>